 A series of single and multi-piece toned gelatin silver film artworks created by exposure to starlight without a camera at Lake Tyrrell in northwest Victoria.
 Each film is mounted on an individual pane of 335 mm x 355 mm x 4mm starphire glass.
-All are unique objects.
-Individual works are held in the collections of the Swan Hill Regional Art Gallery (2 diptychs); the Walter & Eliza Hall Institute of Medical Research, Parkville (3 triptychs); and private collections (1 diptych, 1 triptych).
-Enquire here.
+Unique objects.
+The largest number of pieces have been acquired by RMIT University (82 panes in 27 artworks) with others in the collections of Swan Hill Regional Art Gallery (4 panes in 2 diptychs), the Walter & Eliza Hall Institute of Medical Research, Parkville (nine panes in 3 triptychs) and two private collections (5 panes in a diptych and a triptych).

 Lake Tyrrell in the semi-arid Mallee region of Victoria, Australia, once served as a celestial observatory for the indigenous Boorong people.
 The heavens mirrored in its saline shallows enunciated a sacred reciprocity between sky and country, a reciprocity long ago ruptured by clearing and colonization.
 This pre-history is reflected in the source of the lake’s name, ‘tyrille’, meaning ‘a space opening to the sky’ analogous to the ‘chora’ of classical Greek myth.
 The project ‘Syzygy’ – a ‘yoking of opposites’ or an ‘alignment of three or more celestial objects’ – is an act of poetic restoration, an ersatz re-yoking or realignment of the lost reciprocity of earth with sky using camera-less, indexical methods of image-making.

 On nights free of reflected solar light, large sheets of gelatin silver film were placed under pre-recorded images, laid out on the lakebed and exposed to the naked light of the stars.
-The prepared images included rare glass plate negatives made in telescopes at Mount Palomar (USA) and Siding Spring (Australia) borrowed from the University of Melbourne; film photograms of native live invertebrates gathered from the lake’s shore; and carbon powder prints on paper, as well as the chemical traces of dancers’ skin on photographic film as they performed on the lake-bed.
+The prepared images included rare glass plate negatives made in telescopes at Mount Palomar (USA) and Siding Spring (Australia) borrowed from the private collection of astrophysicist Rachel Webster; film shadowgrams of native live invertebrates gathered from the lake’s shore; carbon powder prints on tracing paper and the chemical trace of a live Emu’s feet and dancers’ skin on photographic film as they performed on the lake-bed.
 This technically complex nine-year undertaking took place in consultation with scholar Paul Carter and astrophysicist Maurizio Toscano with contributions from sound artist Christopher Williams and a team of volunteers.
 State and federal Australian government art grants assisted early phases of the endeavour, a process documented on video.

 Like all elemental silver found on Earth, the silver in the project artworks was forged aeons ago by stellar nucleosynthesis.
 Exposed to the night sky, the invisible silver halides of the unexposed films were transformed into visible metal literally by the ‘light of the universe’.
 Thus, in a very real sense, the images are congealed starlight – a haunting vision of the numinous.